matafokka/ExcelDarkThemeFix/README.md

 1. Charts' font colors - there's an option to set it to black.
 1. Cell's dark background when editing - there's an option to fix it, but you won't be able to undo anything.
 As an alternative, use the formula thingy right above the sheet to see what you type.
-1. Mixed cells' fill outside of used range - fill can be either preserved (including an actual automatic color, default behavior) or removed completely.
-There's an to tweak it.
+1. Different cells' fill outside of used range - fill can be either preserved (including an actual automatic color, default behavior) or removed completely.
+There's an option to tweak it.

 Enabling these options is described under the "Configuration" section.